tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - If multiple domains share the same Nameless Analytics Server-side client tag: With this configuration the endpoint domain must be dynamic.

 This is necessary because when the Nameless Analytics Server-side client tag claims a request, it responds with a Set-Cookie header that includes the Domain attribute.
-To correctly set the Nameless Analytics cookies, the Domain attribute must match the domain or be a subdomain of the webpage’s domain that has sent the request.
+To correctly set the Nameless Analytics cookies, the Domain attribute must match the domain or be a subdomain of the webpage’s domain that sent the request.

 Therefore:
 - Requests originating from domain_1.com must be sent to gtm.domain_1.com